magdanolde/magdanolde/README.md

 ### :panda_face: SOFT SKILLS

-* good eye for details -While working in the field of media planning, I have gained wealth s of experience with data, dashboards and reportings
+* good eye for details - While working in the field of media planning, I have gained wealths of experience with data, dashboards and reportings

 * "restorative"- it is one of my top Gallup strength.
 I can't sleep when something doesn't work.
 I just need to repair it!